shanithkk/aurras-cosmos-event-feed/README.md

-# Event Feed - ICON
+# Event Feed - Cosmos

 Aurras is a middleware that acts as an event processor and a low code workflow orchestration platform.
 Aurras is being pitched as a next-generation system for enabling decentralized push notification.
 This middleware solution listens to events from blockchain applications and propagates them to a registered pool of MQTT brokers.
 The broader architecture consists of parachain from which the middleware listens for the events.

-This Event Feed package facilitates to source events from icon chains.
-The events will be posted to the OpenWhisk system. icon-sdk is used under the hood to establish the connection to blockchain nodes and receive events.
+This Event Feed package facilitates to source events from cosmos chains.
+The events will be posted to the OpenWhisk system. cosmos-sdk is used under the hood to establish the connection to blockchain nodes and receive events.

 ### Installation